DanielPiliu/Quadratic-Equation-Solver/README.md

 # Quadratic-Equation-Solver
-A new program in the works that solves quadratic equations and attempts to inclued the imaginary number i
+A new program in the works that solves quadratic equations for their X's and attempts to inclued the imaginary number i